obabich-solvd/sample-cypress/README.md

 ## Prerequisites

-Before you can start configuring Zebrunner Cypress reporting agent, you need to create a free Zebrunner workspace at https://zebrunner.com/
+Before configuring Zebrunner Cypress reporting agent, you need to create a free Zebrunner workspace at https://zebrunner.com/

 ## Configuration